isaacwisdom/RemarkableLamyEraser/README.md

 # Usage
 Press and hold to erase, release to use as a normal pen.
 Double click the button to undo.
-Note that at the moment, double pressing to undo only works for portrait documents in right handed orientation.
+Note that at the moment, double pressing to undo only works for portrait orientation documents.

 Further customization can be done by adding arguments to ExecStart line of the LamyEraser.service file.
 This can be opened with `nano ~/RemarkableLamyEraser/LamyEraser.service`.
 The supported arguments are: